usaketh/Sketchify-Pro/README.md

-# Features: #
+# 🎨 Features:
-1. The top menu bar has options to draw, erase, undo and download the drawing in .jpg format.
+🖌️ The top menu bar has options to draw, erase, undo, and download the drawing in .jpg format.

-2. The side bar has options to change the stroke colour and brush size.
+🛠️ The side bar has options to change the stroke color and brush size.

-3. Actions, including drawing, erasing, color changes, and size adjustments, occur real-time across all instances sharing the same domain address.
+⏰ Actions, including drawing, erasing, color changes, and size adjustments, occur in real-time across all instances sharing the same domain address.

-4. Crafted for collaborative creativity, enabling multiple users to contribute and create together on a shared canvas in real-time.
+🤝 Crafted for collaborative creativity, enabling multiple users to contribute and create together on a shared canvas in real-time.

-5. Clean and reponsive UI with full-screen canvas for enhanced user experience.
+🌟 Clean and responsive UI with a full-screen canvas for an enhanced user experience.

 Try it out with your friends: https://sketchify-pro.vercel.app/